 The 15-hectare Houli Forest Campus is built on an existing lush woodland.
 The existing vegetation of camphors, bead trees, banyan trees, and formosan sweet gum is preserved and becomes the stage for the plants of the Flora Exhibition.
 The scattered herbal and bush plants constitute the miniature landscape of the mountainous country.
 The Formosan plants welcome visitors to the gardens that represent twentieth eight different countries.

 A garden within the wilderness; wilderness within a garden; suitable plants for the land and the season.
-As season changes, rich and colourful transformation unfolds naturally.
+As the season changes, rich and colourful transformation unfolds naturally.
 All species breed and alternate over and over, evolving into urban playgrounds and garden nursery compounds of Taiwan; and fast becoming the living indigenous plant maps on the educational front!
 When doing planting design, instead of coming up with topics that are a flash in the pan or flashy designs that incorporate various kinds of flowers, we aim to exhibit faithfully the real landscapes of Taiwan.
-In the process, the selection and acquirement of plant species are the biggest challenge for our team.
-Fortunately, there is a database with more than 10.000 varieties of indigenous species available so that we may find high-mountain plants that are already adapted to flat lands or plant species of mid-to-high altitude that are cultivated to adapt to flat lands.
-We are constantly attracted to Japanese silvergrass or wild flowers and weeds grown abundantly in the wilderness while camping in the wilderness or mountain climbing in Taiwan; even when working on other projects, we would use abundant plants of Gramineae (Poaceae) family, and perennial plants, and value-added grass such as Pennisetum alopecuroides to let these wild plants flourish abundantly.
+In the process, the selection and acquirement of plant species are the biggest challenges for our team.
+Fortunately, there is a database with more than 10.000 varieties of indigenous species available so that we may find high-mountain plants that are already adapted to flatlands or plant species of mid-to-high altitude that are cultivated to adapt to flatlands.
+We are constantly attracted to Japanese silver grass or wildflowers and weeds grown abundantly in the wilderness while camping in the wilderness or mountain climbing in Taiwan; even when working on other projects, we would use abundant plants of Gramineae (Poaceae) family, and perennial plants, and value-added grass such as Pennisetum alopecuroides to let these wild plants flourish abundantly.
 Actually, most of these plants can be found dancing to breezes of wind in most of the wilderness, by rivers, or sea-sides in Taiwan.
 Such wilderness touches are one of the valuable aspects of Taiwan.
 One of the challenges we encountered in Flora Exposition is to help the general public overcome their unease with wild flower designs such as Pennisetum alopecuroides and Imperata cylindrica.

 3,000 M ─ Foggy Forest in Mid-to-High Elevation